What is cork made of?

 In construction, it has clear advantages in regard to the quality of buildings, indoor air, and comfort, and may be used in the waterproofing of infrastructures, foundations and underlays, in acoustic and thermal insulation and the final coverings for floors, walls, ceilings, facades, and roofs.

-Cork is a natural raw material which is 100% biodegradable, recyclable, and renewable.
+Cork is a natural raw material which is 100% recyclable and renewable.